42-Projects-Nadoho/The-Anwer-Protocol/docs/acceptance_plan.md

 ### Room interconnection
 At least 8 interconnected rooms forming loops with at least one optional branch.

+### NPC roles
-- [ ]  NPC roles | At least 3 distinct NPC roles: dialogue NPCs, quest-giver NPCs, and enemy NPCs |
+At least 3 distinct NPC roles: dialogue NPCs, quest-giver NPCs and enemy NPCs.

+### Item availability
-- [ ]  Item availability | At least 4 distinct items with at least 2 obtainable in-world |
+At least 4 distinct items with at least 2 obtainable in-world.

+### Implemented quests
-- [ ]  Implemented quests | At least 2 implemented quests of different types |
+At least 2 implemented quests of different types.

+### Map exploration
-- [ ]  Map exploration | Movement allows full circuit exploration (no "line-only" maps) |
+Movement allows full circuit exploration (no "line-only" maps).

-- [ ]  Definition in world data | All NPCs and items referenced in rooms are properly defined in world data |
+### Definition in world data
+All NPCs and items referenced in rooms are properly defined in world data.

 ## Build